 - I hereby certify that the information above is true and accurate.
-This work is intended solely for AYDA Awards 2024. - In compliance with the Personal Data Protection Act 2010 (PDPA), your - personal data will not be disclosed to third parties except for companies and/or brands collaborating with the Nippon paint Bangladesh.
-By submitting your data, you agree to have Nippon paint Bangladesh to process your data and access it for future use.
-You shall not in any way hold Nippon paint Bangladesh liable for any breach of its obligations under the PDPA. - · Notes: - The entries for AYDA 2024 must be the participant's own original work. - Each design submission must meet the submission requirements, presentation criteria and category criteria. - Previous entries that have been awarded the international grand title are ineligible for entry for AYDA 2024. - Submissions that do not comply with the requirements will not be accepted.
+This work is intended solely for the AYDA Awards 2025. - In compliance with the Personal Data Protection Act 2010 (PDPA), your personal data will not be disclosed to third parties except for companies and/or brands collaborating with the [ Local countries to input company name ].
+By submitting your data, you agree to have [ Local company name ] to process your data and access it for future use.
+You shall not in any way hold [ Local company name ] liable for any breach of its obligations under the PDPA. - Notes: - ° The entries for the AYDA Awards 2025 must be the participant's own original work. - Each design submission must meet the submission requirements, presentation criteria and category criteria. - Previous entries that have been awarded the international title of Designer of the Year are ineligible for entry for AYDA Awards 2025. - $^{\circ}$ Submissions that do not comply with the requirements will not be accepted.